jekyll/jekyll/docs/_docs/step-by-step/03-front-matter.md

     <title>{{ page.title }}</title>
   </head>
   <body>
-    <h1>Hello World!</h1>
+    <h1>{{ "Hello World!" | downcase }}</h1>
   </body>
 </html>
 ```
 {% endraw %}

-It might still seems pointless as to why you'd output it this way as it takes
+You may still be wondering why you'd output it this way as it takes
 more source code than raw HTML.
-In this next tutorial, you'll see why we've
+In this next step, you'll see why we've
 been doing this.
-All shall be revealed.